International

 - Workers' Party of Singapore (WP): centre-left, opposition party with the most seats

-- Progress Singapore Party (centre-right)
+- Progress Singapore Party (PSP): centre-right.

 Executive Power